-Experts predict another extra-active hurricane season in the Atlantic
+Experts predict another abnormally active hurricane season in the Atlantic

-It’s set to become the sixth consecutive season with above average activity, and there’s a chance it could even approach “extra active” status.

-The forecasters are calling for 17 named storms, compared to an average of 12.1, and 8 hurricanes, compared to an average of 6.4.
+The forecasters are calling for 17 named storms, compared with an average of 12.1, and eight hurricanes, compared with an average of 6.4.

-The forecast is unwelcome news to hard-hit residents of the Gulf Coast, many of whom are still recovering from a flurry of high-end impacts in recent years, including that of Hurricane Laura last year and Michael, Harvey and a slew of others prior.
-The Bahamas, Puerto Rico, Cuba, Virgin Islands, and Central America have also suffered a series of direct strikes from major hurricanes since 2016.
+The forecast is unwelcome news to hard-hit residents of the Gulf Coast, many of whom are still recovering from a flurry of high-end impacts in recent years, including that of Hurricane Laura last year and Michael, Harvey and others.
+The Bahamas, Puerto Rico, Cuba, the Virgin Islands and Central America have also suffered direct strikes from major hurricanes since 2016.

-In their outlook, the Colorado State scientists are calling for four major hurricanes — up from a thirty-year average of 2.7 — to swirl through the Atlantic this year; major hurricanes have winds in the Category 3 range or higher, corresponding to 111 mph or greater.
+In their outlook, the Colorado State scientists are calling for four major hurricanes — up from a 30-year average of 2.7 — to swirl through the Atlantic this year; major hurricanes have winds in the Category 3 range or higher, corresponding to 111 mph or greater.

-The forecast’s lead author, Philip Klotzbach, estimates a nearly 70 percent chance that the Lower 48 will be struck by a major hurricane this season, up from a roughly 50/50 shot any given year.
+The forecast’s lead author, Philip Klotzbach, estimates a nearly 70-percent chance that the Lower 48 will be struck by a major hurricane this season, up from a roughly 50/50 shot any given year.

-The odds of the East Coast versus the Gulf Coast being hit are roughly even — each about 45 percent.
-Their forecast says there’s a 58 percent shot that a major hurricane enters the Caribbean.
+The odds of the East Coast vs. the Gulf Coast being hit are roughly even — each about 45 percent.
+Their forecast says there’s a 58-percent shot that a major hurricane enters the Caribbean.

 Anomalously warm sea surface temperatures, as well as the lingering effects of an easing La Niña, play roles in the forecast.

-Last season, Klotzbach’s forecast was exactly the same as this year’s apropos to predicted activity, and also called for 4 major hurricanes.
-The season wound up being about 21 percent more active than he had expected with respect to how much energy was expended by named storms, and there were half a dozen major hurricanes.
+Last season, Klotzbach’s forecast was exactly the same as this year’s apropos to predicted activity, and it also called for four major hurricanes.
+The season wound up being about 21 percent more active than he had expected, with respect to how much energy was expended by named storms, and there were half a dozen major hurricanes.

 While it’s impossible to reliably pin down the specifics of storms that may form in advance, Klotzbach’s forecasts have historically demonstrated considerable skill in identifying features that support above- or below-average seasons.

-This year, he cites La Niña — a cooling of the waters in the eastern tropical Pacific — as a factor supporting a busier season.
-While the La Niña will likely dissipate into the summer, an El Niño pattern, during which the eastern Pacific is unusually warm, is unlikely.
-Those patterns ordinarily spur sinking air over the Atlantic, which inhibits vertical thunderstorm development and the birth of tropical systems.
+This year, he cites La Niña — a cooling of the waters in the eastern tropical Pacific Ocean — as a factor supporting a busier season.
+While the La Niña will probably dissipate into the summer, an El Niño pattern, during which the eastern Pacific is unusually warm, is unlikely.
+El Niños ordinarily spur sinking air over the Atlantic Ocean, which inhibits vertical thunderstorm development and the birth of tropical systems.

 El Niños also enhance the amount of wind shear, or change of wind speed and/or direction with height, present over the Atlantic.
-Since El Niño conditions are not expected to coincide with the upcoming season, continued near or above-average activity is likely.
+Since El Niño conditions are not expected to coincide with the upcoming season, continued near- or above-average activity is likely.

 Sea surface temperatures, both broadly across the Atlantic basin and in the southwest Pacific, have also started the year running a bit above average, something that’s historically been tied to more active seasons.